 “This prize seems to suggest that women in crime fiction are automatically victims, but this is simply not the case.
-We have seen many nuanced, multiple-layered female villains in crime fiction, some of whom have been victims themselves or made victims of other women as well as men.
-Annie Wilkes in Misery visited terrible violence on Paul Sheldon, but what if Paul had been my namesake, Paula … Would it automatically have been a worse book?”
+We have seen many nuanced, multiple-layered female villains in crime fiction.
+Some of them have been victims themselves or made victims of other women as well as men.
+Annie Wilkes in Misery visited terrible violence on Paul Sheldon.
+What if Paul had been my namesake, Paula … Would it automatically have been a worse book?”

-If this award makes some writers think, ‘Oh maybe I should be more careful,‘ then maybe it has a value (not that it’s actually ‘testable’).
+If this award makes some writers think, ‘Oh maybe I should be more careful,‘ then maybe it has a value.
+Unfortunately, this is not actually ‘testable’.
 It’s like I always say on this blog: these tests are great for making you think ABOUT various things for the very first time.
 Sadly (or not, dependant on your viewpoint) that’s all they can do.

-So, rather than drawing lines in the sand and telling writers what NOT to do, in my opinion The Staunch Prize would be better employed working WITH writers to highlight those stories that deal with the realities of violence in meaningful and sensitive ways.
+In my opinion, The Staunch Prize would be better employed working WITH writers.
+We need to highlight stories that deal with the realities of violence in meaningful and sensitive ways.

 What Writers Can Do

 I’ve had a wealth of messages from my crime writing Bang2writers worried about this prize.
-Not because they won’t win it, but because they’re worried there’s something fundamentally ‘wrong’ with what they like reading/watching, what they want to write about and the audiences they want to attract:
+Not because they won’t win it … but because they’re worried there’s something ‘wrong’ with them.

-Are they freaks and weirdoes?
+Are they freaks and weirdos for liking crime fiction?
 Are they bad feminists?
 Maybe they shouldn’t write at all!

 It’s the only way forwards.
 Keep at it.